NeuCoin/neucoin/README.md

   * If it is a more complicated or potentially controversial change, then the change may be discussed in the pull request, or the requester may be asked to start a discussion on [our forums](http://forum.neucoin.org/) for a broader community discussion.
   * The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see coding.txt) or are controversial.
   * From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable, a comment on the pull will be used to issue a warning of closure.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.
-  * No pull request will be merged as long as it breaks the functional tests.
+  * No pull request will be merged as long as it breaks the functional tests (Travis will run on every pull request).